OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter05-Documentation.md

 A few things to keep in mind:

 * **Setting expectations is always better if it's done early**—in life, and in your open source project.
 Upfront, your documentation should answer the question: "What do I need to know to use this project?"
 It is also helpful to give a time estimate of how long it will take to set up and get the project running.
-Here's a great blog post on setting expectations: [https://pantheon.io/blog/still-maintained](https://pantheon.io/blog/still-maintained)
+Here's (https://pantheon.io/blog/still-maintained).

 * **Avoid or define jargon.** Link to documentation for dependencies, external libraries and technical terms.
-A glossary (eg: Github's glossary: [https://help.github.com/articles/github-glossary/](https://help.github.com/articles/github-glossary/)) can also ease the need to explain terminology.
+A glossary (e.g. [Github's glossary](https://help.github.com/articles/github-glossary/)) can also ease the need to explain terminology.
 It is always a good practice to stay away from inside jokes and very deep cultural references that everyone may not get.
 While all the Arrested Development jokes in your documentation can make it refreshing for fans of the show, it could be confusing to others.
 That is not to say that all documentation and examples need to be bone dry.
 But being aware of the audience is great.

 * **Think through the community's needs.** Good documentation acknowledges that the audience have different levels of need for detail.
 It may be a helpful exercise to identify the various audience groups for your project's documentation and separate them.
-For instance, documentation sections for users and administrators could be separated.
-E.g.: Panda Project: [http://pandaproject.net/docs/](http://pandaproject.net/docs/)
+For instance, documentation sections for users and administrators could be separated (e.g. [Panda Project](http://pandaproject.net/docs/)).

 * **Recommend infrastructure.** Running code on your development machine is very different from running in production.
 A separate section about recommended infrastructure, deploying code to production, setting up caching, etc., could help.
-See Kinto project for an example of this: [http://kinto.readthedocs.io/en/stable/configuration/production.html](http://kinto.readthedocs.io/en/stable/configuration/production.html).
+See [Kinto project](http://kinto.readthedocs.io/en/stable/configuration/production.html) for an example of this.

 * **Note prerequisites.** If you have very specific prerequisites for your project, describe a way to check them.
 And do not assume that the reader knows their own machine setup.
 (For instance if you need a particular version of the library installed and your setup script does not handle it, document how to check it.)